cloudfauj/cloudfauj/README.md

 # cloudfauj
 Deploy Apps to your cloud without managing infrastructure

+TODO
+- Set Usage command for all commands that use args
+- Handle when required config files are not supplied/present

 Find idomatic ways of:
 - how to create api client at top level and pass on to child commands
 - How to print to stdout